Are you more Robin Williams in Dead Poets Society than Cameron Diaz in Bad Teacher?

-Starting a tutoring agency can be very fulfilling and surprisingly simple — and if you run it well, you can make lots of money.
-You can even make extra for yourself by doing some of the tutoring!
+Starting a tutoring agency can be very fulfilling, surprisingly simple and, if you run it well, can make you lots of money.
+You can even get a little extra for yourself by doing some of the tutoring!

-When an industry is growing fast it makes it a lot easier to start a new business and we’re here to help you with the ins and outs of how to go about setting it up with a set of handy tips.
+When an industry is growing this fast it makes it a lot easier to start a new business and we’re here to help you with the ins and outs of how to go about setting it up with a set of handy tips.

 Top tip: start in an area you know well already.
 That will save you time when searching for tutors and potential clients, since your prior knowledge will help you find the right places to look right away!

-Top tip: start of with fewer subjects.
+Top tip: start off with fewer subjects.
 That way you will not try to do too much at once, and you will be much more likely to gain a reputation for high quality tutoring.
 From there you can expand.

 - How much are your tutors charging for their services?